escuber/CTDI_CodeSample/README.md

 utilized I did not create a simple mock datasource.
 I used a full entity framework data context.
 The reason I did this is because the data provider can now be changed to sql or oracle without the need to change any logic.
 I think that is very cool.

+The server side is a rest api that returns the catalog to the client using a business object that reads the raw data through an in-memory dataContext.

+If you have any questions please contact me.
+Jim Gaudette
+text 612-382-9085
+email jimgaudette@gmail.com

+Thank you